acolima/cineflex/README.md

 Deployment: https://cineflex1.vercel.app/

-## About

-Implemented features:
+## Implemented features

-- List of movies
+- List with the movies title and description
+- All the sessions for the chosen movie
-- List to see the movie sessions
+- List with the seats for that session
-- List to choose an seat

 ## Technologies
 <p>